 Westmill Co-op Board

-A member of Baywind since 1997, and interested in environmental issues, Mark also chairs the Oxford credit union and is a non-Executive Director of South Oxford Housing Association.
-He is a member of the Centre for Alternative Technology, Midcounties Co-operative and the Climate Outreach Information Network.
+A member of Baywind since 1997, and interested in environmental issues, Mark also chairs the Oxford Credit Union as well as being a non-Executive Director of the Ethical Property Company and Westmill Solar Coop.

 Rod Blunden is a Fellow of the Energy Institute and a Member of the Institution of Civil Engineers.
 He has spent a career in major contractor organisations on energy and related civils projects in senior positions both in the UK and overseas.
 During a period of 14 years with National Wind Power (now npower renewables) he had responsibility for the construction of some 18 wind farms and subsequent involvement in many more projects.
 He now works as an independent renewables consultant specialising in wind energy and related H&S activity.
 He has been a member of the BWEA H&S Steering Group since 1994 and regularly contributes at BWEA conferences and seminars.